jud3v/Srt-PHP-Translator/README.md

 #### known bug:
 1. EN to FR the number `10` will be replaced by `dix`, 'google need to fix it'
+2. `429 TO MANY REQUESTS` to prevent this error the script will wait 1 second for each request (you can remove this in line: 82 if you will use proxy).